 Continue on the Kwai Tsing Celebration of Reunification Health Trail and hike down a series of stairways.

 Here you can see the three peaks of Tsing Yi Sam Chi Heung again.
 “Sam Chi Heung” means three joss sticks in Cantonese, which are associated with the three peaks’ mountain profile.
-And at this spot, you can see the three mountain range peaks.
+And at this spot, you can clearly see the three mountain range peaks.

 Arrive at the south entrance on Tsing Yi Road West